 These are Our Priorities and Goals

 Seattle Excellence focuses on four priorities to eliminate opportunity gaps and to ensure every student will receive a high-quality, world-class education.
-During the 2019–20 school year, we focused on these three goals: making sure all students read at grade level by the end of third grade; safe and welcoming schools; and culturally responsive professional practice and instruction.
+We are focused on these three goals: making sure all students read at grade level by the end of third grade; safe and welcoming schools; and culturally responsive professional practice and instruction.

 High-Quality Instruction and Learning Experiences